 Accessing the Current Shift Dashboard Views

-One of the Current Shift Dashboard views will automatically display when you initially login to MachineMetrics.
+One of the Current Shift Dashboard views will automatically display when you initially log in to MachineMetrics.
 Which dashboard displays is determined by the default setting in the Dashboards section of the System Settings page.
-To access any of the other Current Shift Dashboard views from the default Current Shift Dashboard page, click the name of the dashboard (in the top right of the window) to display the dashboard pull-down menu, and click the name of the desired dashboard view.
+To access any of the other Current Shift Dashboard views from the default Current Shift Dashboard page, select the name of the dashboard (in the top right of the window) to display the dashboard pull-down menu, and then select the name of the desired dashboard view.

 Filtering the Current Shift Dashboard View

 By default, the Current Shift Dashboard views show all machine workcenters in the environment.
 You can filter the Current Shift Dashboard views by machine group.
-To do this, click the All Workcenters pull-down menu and select the group name you want to view.
+To do this, click the Select Machine Group pull-down menu and choose the group name you want to view.

 Current Shift Dashboard Expanded View

 The Current Shift Dashboard includes an expanded view capability that is useful if you are projecting the dashboard onto a large screen or just want a broad overview of the machine performance in your environment.

 To expand the Current Shift Dashboard view, click the expansion arrows at the bottom right corner of the dashboard (highlighted below).
 Note that these arrows do not move as you scroll up and down the dashboard:

 The view will expand to fill the browser window: